 You will need this licence if you plan to use removable furniture outside your business premises for the sale and consumption of food or drink.

-Restarting the high street and supporting businesses in Lambeth is a key objective of the government and the council.
+Supporting businesses in Lambeth is a key objective of the government and the council.

 The Business and Planning Act 2020 has made provisions for a new pavement licence to support economic recovery and growth, and fast track some aspects of planning, as the UK recovers from the disruption caused by COVID-19.